88-degrees/Book-of-Changes/en/appendix02s1.md

 <a id="p-288"/>

-1. '*The (subject of the) first six proclaims his pleasure and satisfaction*:' -- there will be evil; his wishes have been satisfied to overflowing.
+1. '*The (subject of the) first `SIX` proclaims his pleasure and satisfaction*:' -- there will be evil; his wishes have been satisfied to overflowing.

 2. '*(He sees a thing) without waiting till it has come to pass; with his firm correctness there will be good fortune*:' -- this is shown by the central and correct position (of the line).